Henderson High School, Auckland: Doug K. Lilly (1980–1986)

 A former lecturer in Geography at Canterbury University and Deputy Principal at Pukekohe High School, Lilly became principal in 1980.
 Lilly was very involved in the community, working on the local Council, being a member of Rotary and a Justice of the Peace.
 Himself a musician, Lilly had a passion for music and the arts and these areas flourished at the school under his leadership.

 Ian Kahurangi Mitchell (1986–1997)

-Before coming to Henderson High, Mitchell, who spoke fluent Samoan and Maori, was curriculum development office at Hillary College.
-He was welcomed to Henderson High with a Maori ceremony, a guard of honour and the presence of several Members of Parliament and other local dignitaries including the Mayor Assid Corban.
+Before coming to Henderson High, Mitchell, who spoke fluent Samoan and Māori, was curriculum development office at Hillary College.
+He was welcomed to Henderson High with a Māori ceremony, a guard of honour and the presence of several Members of Parliament and other local dignitaries including the Mayor Assid Corban.
 In 1995, Mitchell noted that some children were coming to school hungry and Henderson High were going to set up a food bank for families.